1byte2bytes/CompileTimeTest/README.md

 # CompileTimeTest

-Make sure Clang and the developer tools are installed.
+Make sure CMake and the developer tools are installed.

 How to do:
 ```